MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/queryconsistency.md

 *Weakly consistent queries* don't have that guarantee.
 Clients making queries might observe some latency (usually 1-2 minutes) between changes and queries reflecting those changes.
 To change the latency, and control other parameters of the query weak consistency service, see [query weak consistency policy](../management/query-weak-consistency-policy.md).
 * The advantage of running queries with weak consistency is that it reduces the load on the cluster node that handles database changes.
-* Weakly consistent queries can be affinitized to a specific query head, either by the query text or by the context database name.
+* Weakly consistent queries execute on a cluster node that is other than the one managing the database.
+This can be any "random" node in the cluster (the default), or affinitized according to either the query text ("query-affinitized weakly consistent queries"), or the database-in-scope of the query ("database-affinitized weakly consistent queries").
   * The advantage of using affinity by query text is when also using the [query results cache](../query/query-results-cache.md).
   * The advantage of using affinity by context database name is to not overload tail nodes with having to frequently load large database metadata.